sravyamalyala7/DSA-Java/README.md

 - Insertion Sort
 - Descending Order Sort

+### Recursion
+- Print Numbers
+- Factorial Using Recursion
+- Fibonacci Using Recursion
+- Sum of Natural Numbers
+- Power of a Number
+- Reverse String Using Recursion

 ## Goal

 To improve problem-solving skills, strengthen DSA fundamentals, and prepare for coding interviews and software engineering roles.